peterhinch/micropython-nano-gui/DRIVERS.md

  electrical issues such as lead lengths, PCB layout and grounding.
  * `cs` An initialised output pin.
 Initial value should be 1.
  * `dc` An initialised output pin.
 Initial value should be 0.
- * `rst` An initialised output pin.
-Initial value should be 1.
+ * `rst=None` An initialised output pin with initial value 1.
+The default is for vendors who do not provide an `rst` connection.
  * `height=240` Display dimensions in pixels.
 For portrait mode exchange `height` and `width` values: this ensures that `nano-gui` gets the correct aspect ratio.